Law Firm Marketing Basics: The Ultimate Guide for 2026

 Today, clients are more likely than not to find your firm online.
 A law firm website is like a business card.
 It looks unprofessional if you do not have one.
 Also, if potential clients cannot instantly find your website, they will find someone else.

-Most of your competitors now have websites, with the number of firms employing sites climbing from 77% in 2018 to 94% in 2021, according to the ABA’s 2021 Legal Technology Survey Report.
+Most of your competitors now have websites, with the number of firms employing sites now sitting at 87%, according to the ABA’s recent Legal Technology Survey Report.
 However, while most visitors access sites through smartphones, just 69% of firms know if their site is mobile-friendly, creating an opportunity to gain an edge on firms that aren’t prioritizing mobile users.

 A blog is one of the most effective marketing tools firms have for driving SEO results.
 A blog hosted on your law firm’s website will allow you to draw more people to your site if you offer interesting and informative content.
 Blog posts are also an excellent way to share your legal knowledge with others, establish your firm as an expert in your field, and portray your firm more professionally to clients.
 Blog content also can serve as the start of a sales conversation, addressing the needs of legal customers and showing them that you have the know-how to help them.